Best Practices & Advisories

 - Popular Reporting of Financial Information - GFOA encourages governments to supplement their CAFR with simpler, "popular" reports designed to assist those who need or desire a less detailed overview of a government's financial activities.

-- Basis of Accounting versus the Budgetary Basis - GFOA recommends that the budget document clearly define the basis of accounting used for budgetary purposes.
+- Basis of Accounting versus the Budgetary Basis - GFOA recommends that the budget document clearly defines the basis of accounting used for budgetary purposes.
 If the budgetary basis of accounting and the GAAP basis of accounting are the same, this fact should be clearly stated.
 If the budgetary basis of accounting and the GAAP basis of accounting are different, major differences and similarities between the two bases of accounting should be noted.

 - Periodic Disclosure and the Comprehensive Annual Financial Report - GFOA recommends that governments subject to SEC Rule 15c2-12 consider using the CAFR as their disclosure document for providing information useful to existing and potential investors in the secondary market and meeting their obligation to provide annual disclosure for the secondary market, as required by Rule 15c2-12.